MSF-OCB/NixOS-deploy/README.md

 # NixOS-deploy
-Automatically deploy the NixOS configuration.
+Automatically run a deployment service on the configured servers.
+Additional servers can be included by putting a directive in the commit message.

-This action can be included by adding a file containing the following definition to `.github/workflows`:
+This action can be activated for a repository by adding a file containing the following definition to `.github/workflows` in the concerned repository:
 ```
 name: NixOS deploy